Bronte-Mckeown/PythonSQL-Portfolio/README.md

-# CFG Assignments
+# Portfolio

-### About me
+## About me

-#### Background
+### Background
 My name is Dr. Bronte Mckeown and I have a background in Psychology and Neuroscience.
 I completed my PhD in Neuroscience at the University of York in September 2022, and then carried on my research in Canada for 18 months!
-Having returned to the UK, I have recently started a new freelance role back at the National Institute of Teaching, which I absolutely love.
-I am *super* excited to complete the CFGdegree as I hope it will improve both my technical skills and my confidence.
+Having returned to the UK, I have worked as a freelance data analyst at the National Institute of Teaching.

-#### Links to find out more about my research
+### Links to find out more about my research
 - [LinkedIn](www.linkedin.com/in/bronte-mckeown)
 - [Google Scholar](https://scholar.google.com/citations?user=5HWZCp0AAAAJ&hl=en)
 - [Latest study](https://www.researchsquare.com/article/rs-4131471/v1)

+## This repo
+This repo contains my 4 assignments for my data science degree.
+- Assignment 1 focused on showcasing git skills, including creating a readME (see below).
+- Assignment 2 focused on showcasing Python skills, including use of an API.
+- Assignment 3 focused on showcasing SQL skills, including designing and creating a database, and using, querying, and updating databases in SQL.
+- Assignment 4 focused on showcasing the design and implementation of a web API and SQL database.

-### Assignment 1
+## Assignment 1

-#### Part 1
+### Part 1
 Part 1 is worth **14 marks**.
 These 14 marks are awarded for: "Demonstration of setting up GitHub and use of README."

 Specifically, I need to: